Carbon offsetting explained

 What is carbon offsetting?

-For a carbon offset to be credible it must meet essential quality criteria, including proof that it is additional (the reduction in emissions would not have occurred without the carbon finance), that it will be retired from the carbon market so it cannot be double counted, and that it addresses issues such as permanence (it delivers the reductions it stated) and leakage (the emission reduction in one area doesn’t cause an increase in emissions somewhere else).
+For a carbon credit to be genuine, the project must meet essential quality criteria, including proof that it is additional - the reduction in emissions would not have occurred without the carbon finance.
+A high quality project must also addresses issues around permanence (it delivers the reductions it stated) and leakage (the emission reduction in one area doesn’t cause an increase in emissions somewhere else).